Mr-snow0/Snowcracker/README.md

 ```bash
 git clone https://github.com/Mr-Snow0/Snowcracker.git
 cd Snowcracker
 ```
----

-## Make the installer executable and run it:
+Make the installer executable and run it:

 chmod +x install.sh
 ./install.sh

----
+    ⚠️ Note: Default wordlist rockyou.txt is not included due to GitHub size limits.
+    You can download it from SecLists

+    and place it in wordlists/.

 ▶️ Usage